mspraggs/mattspraggs.co.uk/content/hack-the-box-weak-rsa.md

 some fraction $\delta$.
 We know $e$ and $pq$ as they define the public key, but how can we use (3) to determine $\frac{k}{d}$?

-In the paper orignally describing this attack, Wiener outlines how we can find
+In the paper originally describing this attack, Wiener outlines how we can find
 $\frac{k}{d}$ using
 [continued fractions](https://en.wikipedia.org/wiki/Continued_fraction).
 A
 continued fraction takes the form